mindspore-ai/docs/install/mindspore_ascend_install_conda_en.md

 Ascend software package provides two distributions, commercial edition and community edition:

-- Commercial edition needs approval from Ascend to download, for detailed installation guide, please refer to [Ascend Training Solution 23.0.RC3](https://support.huawei.com/enterprise/zh/doc/EDOC1100336282).
+- Commercial edition needs approval from Ascend to download, release date is TBD.

-- Community edition has no restrictions, choose `7.0.RC1.beta1` in [CANN community edition](https://www.hiascend.com/developer/download/community/result?module=cann), then choose relevant driver and firmware packages in [firmware and driver](https://www.hiascend.com/hardware/firmware-drivers/community).
-Please refer to the abovementioned commercial edition installation guide to choose which packages are to be installed and how to install them.
+- Community edition has no restrictions, release date is TBD.

 The default installation path of the installation package is `/usr/local/Ascend`.
 Ensure that the current user has the right to access the installation path `/usr/local/Ascend` of Ascend AI processor software package.
 If not, the root user needs to add the current user to the user group where `/usr/local/Ascend` is located.